 Spending three nights in Copenhagen we managed to see a lot, and even relax.
 In addition we went on a daytrip to Helsingør and the Kronborg Castle.
 Read about that trip in a separate blog entry.

 Planning this trip we used a number of net resources but mostly our own experience.
-We brought along and used two slim guidebooks, pictured below.
-We primarily used the one to the left as it seemed like the best and was the most recently updated.
+We brought along and used two slim guidebooks, pictured here.
+The one to the left seemed like the best and was the most recently updated.
 (We used the pictured Norwegian editions but they are available in English as well.)